racklin/xulapp-starterkit-addon-sqlitemanager/README.md

 License
 -----------------------------
-SQLiteManager For XULapp StarterKit are licensed under the [MIT License](http://opensource.org/licenses/MIT).
+SQLiteManager For XULapp StarterKit are licensed under the [MPL License].
 See LICENSE for more details.